regmtait/HullArtCircle/06-meetings.md

 ### Programme

 * Meetings are on Monday and Wednesday evenings
-* Monthly daytime sessions on a Tuesday (10:30am—12:30pm)
+* Outdoor sketching sessions Thursday daytime
 * Annual [exhibitions](/exhibitions/)
 * Christmas party
 * Sketching programme during the summer while the studio is closed